- Public Works

 Spring Litter Sweep

-Recently, we have seen an increase in the amount of litter along our roadways.
-To help keep our streets clean, Indian Trail has decided to take part in NCDOT's Spring Litter Sweep and organize a group of volunteers and Town staff to pick up litter on designated roads throughout Indian Trail.
+To help keep our streets clean, Indian Trail has decided to participate in NCDOT's Spring Litter Sweep and organize a group of volunteers and Town staff to pick up litter on designated roads throughout Indian Trail.

 Time and Schedule:

-- 7 a.m.: Meet at Indian Trail Town Hall for a light breakfast
+- 7:30 a.m.: Meet at the Indian Trail Town Hall for a light breakfast and safety meeting (315 Matthews-Indian Trail Road)

 The Town is looking for 50 volunteers to help pick up litter that day.
 If you're interested, please sign up using our Volunteer Application Form.